Pistol Auto 9mm 1A

 The Pistol Auto 9mm 1A, also known as IOF 9mm pistol, is a semi-automatic pistol manufactured by Rifle Factory Ishapore.
-It's a licensed copy of the Browning Hi-Power, made using tooling acquired from John Inglis and Company.
+It is a licensed copy of the Browning Hi-Power, made using tooling acquired from John Inglis and Company.

-It is the main service pistol of Indian military and police units.

 History

 In 1971, preliminary works was established to make Pistol Auto 9mm 1A.

 The first specimen was manufactured in 1977, while large-scale manufacturing began in 1981.

-Design features
+Design

+The Pistol Auto 9mm 1A has the same design as the Browning Hi-Power.

-It is a recoil-operated, magazine-fed, self-loading, semi-automatic pistol that uses 9×19mm Parabellum ammunition.
-The magazine has a 13-round capacity, being based on the original Hi-Power.
+Like the original Hi-Power, the Pistol Auto 9mm 1A is a recoil-operated, magazine-fed, self-loading, hammer-fired, semi-automatic pistol that uses 9×19mm Parabellum ammunition fitted in 13-round magazines.

-It can also be equipped with a suppressor.
+The Pistol Auto 9mm 1A can also be equipped with a suppressor.